jointag/JTProximitySDK-Android/README.md

 ---

-> ⚠️ **Attention**: the ProximitySDK.init() method **must be** called from within the
+> :no_entry: **Attention**: the ProximitySDK.init() method **must be** called
-> `Application.onCreate` method.
-Calling the init method from any other place
+> from within the `Application.onCreate` method.
+Calling the init method from
-> may result in an unpredictable SDK behaviour, or a crash in the worst case.
+> any other place may result in an unpredictable SDK behaviour, or a crash in
+> the worst case.

 #### Automatic Initialization

-If you are unable to create or access an Android Application class, you can opt to automatically initialize the SDK at application launch by adding the following entries to the application's AndroidManifest.xml file, inside the `<application>` tag:
+If for some reason you are unable to create (or access) an Android `Application` class, you can opt to automatically initialize the SDK at application launch by adding the following entries to the application's AndroidManifest.xml file, inside the `<application>` tag:

 ```xml
         <meta-data